scoobird/BRFSS-small-area-estimates/small_area_estimates.md

-##Analyze the state and record level data
+## Analyze the data
-Good visualizations for this:
-frequency
+*How are our predictor variables related, at the state level?

 ```r